mlange-42/arche/docs/content/guide/entities/index.md

 ## Add and remove components

-Components are added to and removed from entities through with world, with {{< api ecs World.Add >}} and {{< api ecs World.Remove >}}.
+Components are added to and removed from entities through the world, with {{< api ecs World.Add >}} and {{< api ecs World.Remove >}}.
-With generics, we use a {{< api generic Map2 >}} again:
+With generics, use a {{< api generic Map2 >}} again:

 {{< tabs >}}
 {{< tab title="generic" >}}